OUR MISSION

 To provide transitional housing for our Veterans.

-Serenity Veterans Village is determined to create housing and opportunity within the veteran community. our company's goals are to work as a team with large corporations, donors, grants, housing authorities in Ellis and surrounding counties, the VA, construction companies, and contractors to accomplish 4 key things.
+Serenity Veterans Village is determined to create housing and opportunities within the veteran community.
+Our Charity's goals is to work as a team with large corporations, local businesses, donors, housing authorities in Ellis and surrounding counties, the Dept. of Veteran Affairs, construction companies, and contractors to accomplish 4 key things.

-3) Care for vets experiencing PTSD*.
-We aim to provide no-cost PTSD care from qualified and licensed professionals who have a passion for helping vets improve their lives
+3) Care for vets experiencing PTSD.
+We aim to partner with organizations to provide no-cost PTSD care from qualified and licensed professionals who have a passion for helping vets improve their lives.

 4) Finally to spread this movement nationwide…